zireline/.github/profile/README.md

 ## Hi there 👋

-We are splitscale, a group of student dedicated in learning Software Engineering!
+We are splitscale, a group of students dedicated in learning Software Engineering!

 <!--